usc-isi-i2/logical-fallacy-identification/fallacy_classification/notebooks/README.md

 ## Coarse Grained Classifiers
 * Contains the notebook for training and testing RoBERTa over the coarse-grained multi-class classification of fallacies.
+* Also has a notebook that consists of experimental results that were obtained by running the classifiers over the IBM 30K ranking dataset.

 ## Experiments with DeBERTa
 * Contains the notebooks for training and testing DeBERTa over the fine-grained binary classification of fallacies.